Fred Evans (running back): College and military career

 Evans attended the University of Notre Dame, where he played at left halfback for the school's football team starting as a sophomore in 1940.
 He moved to fullback the following year, when Notre Dame went undefeated under coach Frank Leahy.
 Evans led the team in rushing yards and scoring in 1941.

 Evans was considered shy but tough.
 Before a game against the University of Southern California (USC) in 1941, Bill Riordan, a teammate, poured a bucket of water over Evans's head.
 Evans tried to retaliate but crashed into a wall and split his knee open.
 He concealed the injury from Leahy and played in the USC game, but needed 11 stitches afterward.

-After graduating in 1942, Evans was drafted by the Chicago Bears of the National Football League.
+After graduating in 1942, Evans was drafted in the third round of the 1943 NFL draft by the Chicago Bears of the National Football League.
 His professional football career, however, was delayed by service in World War II.
 Evans signed up for the United States Army Air Corps and flew P-51 Mustangs with the Flying Tigers, a unit that defended China against Japanese incursion during the war.
 While in the air corps, Evans played for the Randolph Field Ramblers, a military team at Randolph Air Force Base in San Antonio, Texas.
 Randolph won the national service title in 1944, when Evans was on the team.